by Denise Gibbon, Publishing Consultant and Attorney at Law, Above the Dotted Line

-It is in the grant of rights that the contract’s leading characters—author and publisher—agree what, when, where and for how long the publisher will be entitled to reproduce, market and sell the author’s work.
+It is in the grant of rights that the contract’s leading characters—author and publisher—agree on what, when, where, and for how long the publisher will be entitled to reproduce, market, and sell the author’s work.
 This is not to say that you needn’t be concerned with the additional fine print—there should be additional language that further defines the rights granted.
 However, the original grant is the opening chapter for the story that follows.

 Your grant might be the first provision or in the middle of the document depending on how the contract is organized.
 Some publishers, using a version of the example above, lay claim to the authors’ publishing rights with just a few words.
 Others spell out the grant of rights over a few labyrinthian paragraphs of legalese that either cure insomnia or leave the author temporarily cross-eyed and intellectually dazed.

 Whether the grant is the length of a Tweet or a novella, it’s more likely than not that it amounts to a universal and perpetual grant of all rights to the publisher.
 The example above does nothing less.
 As eager as you might be to sign the contract, don’t—not yet.
 The reason why you shouldn’t rush to the dotted line is in the answers to three other key questions—namely, what, where, and when?

 First, what is granted to the publisher?
 The exclusive right to publish and sell the work not just in English but in all languages.
 Also, the publisher wants the right to publish your work not only in those languages but also “in any media now known or hereafter devised.”
 This phrase, and many like it, has become a mantra for publishers in the twenty-first century.
 Media corresponds to any manner of publishing textual or pictorial content—print or digital, physical or downloadable, electronic or mechanical.
 It might also involve “formats” or “platforms.”
 Whatever form of communication that exists or has yet to exist fits the phrase.